University of South Florida College of Nursing

-The University of South Florida College of Nursing is one of 14 colleges at the University of South Florida.
+The University of South Florida College of Nursing educates nurses at multiple levels from baccalaureate through doctoral degrees.
+It is one of 14 colleges at the University of South Florida.
 The college has three campuses: Tampa, St. Petersburg, and Sarasota-Manatee.

 Academics

 The USF College of Nursing was founded in 1973, enrolling its charter class into the Bachelor of Science in Nursing (BSN) program.
 The college added a Master of Science in Nursing program in 1980, a Doctor of Philosophy (PhD) program in 1997, and a Doctor of Nursing Practice (DNP) program in 2005.